openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 ## Implementation History

-Major milestones in the life cycle of a OEP should be tracked in `Implementation History`.
-Major milestones might include

-- the `Summary` and `Motivation` sections being merged signaling owner acceptance
+- Owner acceptance of `Summary` and `Motivation` sections - YYYYMMDD
-- the `Proposal` section being merged signaling agreement on a proposed design
+- Agreement on `Proposal` section - YYYYMMDD
-- the date implementation started
+- Date implementation started - YYYYMMDD
-- the first OpenEBS release where an initial version of the OEP was available
+- First OpenEBS release where an initial version of this OEP was available - YYYYMMDD
-- the version of OpenEBS where the OEP graduated to general availability
+- Version of OpenEBS where this OEP graduated to general availability - YYYYMMDD
-- when the OEP was retired or superseded
+- If this OEP was retired or superseded - YYYYMMDD

-## Drawbacks [optional]
+## Drawbacks

 - Do not have a mechanism to identify disks that are attached in multipath mode.
 - Cannot identify disks and create BDs if the same disk is connected to 2 nodes at the same time.

-## Alternatives [optional]

-- NA

-## Infrastructure Needed [optional]
+## Infrastructure Needed

 - Test setup with different types of disks in different configurations to test and ensure the unique ID generation process.